jp43/DockBox/README.md

 Examples
 --------

-Docking with multiple softwares on a single binding site and minimize the poses
+Docking with multiple software on a single binding site and minimize the poses
 -------------------------------------------------------------------------------

 Below is an example of configuration file that can be used as an input of *rundock*.
 The docking procedure is carried out on a single binding site specied as a box with dimensions 30.0 x 30.0 x 30.0 centered at the position (x, y, z) = 8.446, 25.365, 4.394.